 At least 20 dead in South African club; cause not yet known

-JOHANNESBURG (AP) — South African police are investigating the deaths of at least 20 people at a nightclub in the coastal town of East London early Sunday morning.
+South African police are investigating the deaths of at least 20 people at a nightclub in the coastal town of East London early Sunday.

 It is unclear what led to the deaths of the young people, who were reportedly attending a party to celebrate the end of winter school exams.